DaveSaah/portfolio/content/experience.md

 date = 2024-05-04T19:30:32Z
 draft = false
 layout = "simple"
-description = "David Abeiku Saah's experience in the technology field"
+description = "David Saah's experience in the technology field"
 +++

 My experiences can be categorised into the following: